theopmw/Top-Spots-London/TESTING.md

     * Confirm that the page content stacks vertically, with the Welcome Message/Information Box at the top, followed by the hero image, map and legend, and all page elements have enough space.

 * Contact Page:
-    * Confirm that the contact form width increases to take up a larger portion of the screen (90%) to allow the user to filol in the fields easily.
+    * Confirm that the contact form width increases to take up a larger portion of the screen (90%) to allow the user to fill in the fields easily.

 #### Tablet Devices:
 * Home page: